Top Ten Things To Do

-We’ve created a mile loop within the Garden filled with opportunities to see new thing,s no matter how many loops you do in one session!
-Take a run or a power walk during your lunch hour, bring the stroller or strap on your baby carrier—paths are cleared for safe and easy hikes.
+We’ve created a one mile loop of trails within the Garden.
+Take a run, power walk during your lunch hour, bring the stroller, or strap on your baby carrier—paths are cleared for safe and easy hikes.
 You won’t even realize you’re burning calories!

 With the completion of the first phase of this public Botanical Garden, our Wildflower Woods and Memory Garden is now completed.
 Enjoy a quiet stroll through this serene area and breathe in the calming scents and sounds of nature.
 Lose your thoughts in the momentum of the memorial sculpture centering the Garden plaza.
 Strike a pose on one of the dramatic boulder accents or rest quietly on one of our stone benches surrounded by tranquility.

 An old, yet newly discovered, trend in our area perfect for schools and scouts!
 A cross between geocaching and nature bingo, this group scavenger hunt is a great excuse to get students out of the classroom and into the ‘natureroom’!
 Read more about letterboxing at www.letterboxing.org and contact us to arrange a letterboxing activity with your group.
 This activity can occur year round.

 The perfect smile-making, eye-widening activity for kids and adults alike!
 From Spring to Fall, chase the happily hopping frogs around the edge of the pond or try and spot the red fox that sometimes makes a sly appearance.
 As you walk through the Gardens, see how many critters you can spy...every visit may reveal one you hadn’t seen before.
 Keep a journal and take lots of photos!